Learning goal: taking responsibility for the environment and other people

 The guided tours of ground heating use at Nature House Villa Elfvik offer visitors the chance to learn about an environmentally friendly heating method.
 Exhibitions, excursions and courses are also available.
 In autumn 2016, the nature house will open a “path to a sustainable lifestyle”, which introduces visitors to the operations of the nature house.
 You will also receive tips applicable to your everyday life.

-If you need guidance in sustainable lifestyle skills for a larger group of people, such as a housing company, a company board, or a team of co-workers, please contact the Helsinki Metropolitan Area Reuse Centre’s education services.
+If you need guidance in sustainable lifestyle skills for a housing company, a company board, or a team of co-workers, please contact the Helsinki Metropolitan Area Reuse Centre’s education services.